Last updated: 22/04/2022

 14. Can I still meet up with other residents in the communal area of my scheme?

-Yes, from Monday 9th August ateb will be opening its internal communal facilities for Customers to meet up with other customer from the same site socially.
+Yes, ateb has opened its internal communal facilities for customers to meet up with other customers from the same site socially.
 Rooms will have capacity caps which will be displayed on the entrance, we ask customers to continue to social distance, wear face coverings, practice good hand hygiene and clean furniture and shared equipment before and after use with the surface wipes provided. ateb encourage customers to bring their own beverages.

 Externally we ask customers to follow the WAG guidance for meeting up outside.